makaubenson/Data-Structures-Operators/readme.md

 - Does not create new variables
 - Used where values are needed in comma separated list.
 - Spread operator works on all iterables (arrays,strings,maps,sets BUT NOT OBJECTS).
+- We can only use spread operator when:
+  - Building a new array.
+  - Passing values to a function.